san-kumar/howdoi/README.md

 - Assign a hotkey (e.g. Ctrl+Shift+H) to your new shortcut.
 - Now press the hotkey and you should see a popup where you can type your question!

-## Caveats
+## Feedback

 Hopefully it will save you some time and makes your life easier.
 If so, please share it with your friends and give me [feedback here](https://news.ycombinator.com/item?id=23230157#23230181).

-But remember:
+Thank you everyone who encouraged me and voted for this project on Hacker news.
+Seeing comments like these really makes the work I've put into it worth it and now I want to make more such projects!

+[![testimonial 1](./testimonial-1.png)](https://news.ycombinator.com/item?id=23230157)

+[![testimonial 2](./testimonial-2.png)](https://www.reddit.com/r/linux/comments/gn2wfv/howdoi_get_quick_answers_to_common_linux_related/)

+## Caveats

 - It's just a quick hack to save you a few clicks.
 I wrote this in just a few hours, so it's not perfect.
 - Right now, it prefers Ubuntu solutions over other linux distros.
 - Just to clarify this only prints the answer, it does not run any code on your machine (in case the screenshot gives you the wrong impression).

-## Testimonials

-Thank you everyone who encouraged me and voted for this project on Hacker news.
-Seeing comments like these really makes the work that I've put into it worth it and now I want to make more such projects!

-[![testimonial 1](./testimonial-1.png)](https://news.ycombinator.com/item?id=23230157)

-[![testimonial 2](./testimonial-2.png)](https://www.reddit.com/r/linux/comments/gn2wfv/howdoi_get_quick_answers_to_common_linux_related/)

 ## Licence

 Perl's Artistic Licence